prashanthgedde/Books-DDIA/ch05-Replication.md

      * Disadvantage - If follower doesnt respond, the write cannot be processed.
 Leader must block all writes and wait until failed replica is available again.
    * Asynchronous: Leader sends message, but does not wait for a response from follower.

-It's impactical for all the followers to be synchronous: any onr node outage would cause the whole system to grind to a halt.
+It's impactical for all the followers to be synchronous: any one node outage would cause the whole system to grind to a halt.

 In practice, enabling synchrounous replication on a db, it usually means one of the followers is sync and others are async.
 If sync follower becomes unavailable or slow, one of the async followers is made sync.
 This guarantees that you have an up-to-date consistent copy of the data on atleast 2 nodes - the leader and one sync follower.
 This is called SEMI-SYNCHRONOUS replication.

 In case of completely async replication, if the leader fails and is not recoverable, any writes that have not yet been replicated to followers are lost.
 This means no durability.

-Weakening durability may sound like bad trade-off, but async replivation is widely used, especially if there are many followers.
+Weakening durability may sound like bad trade-off, but async replication is widely used, especially if there are many followers.

 ## Setting up new Followers
 When new followers need to be added  (either for increasing replicas or to replace failed nodes), how to ensure the new follower has accurate copy of leader's data?